kaievns/nikolay.rocks/pages/Book Worm/2015-10-22-get-out-of-your-way.md

 This book is like a glimpse of life outside of that Berlin wall that you built around your soul.
-Because part of you still didn't return from those snow filled woods; still running circles being afraid that wolves will feel your blood.
+Because part of you still didn't return from those snow filled woods; still running circles being afraid that wolves will smell your blood.

 But now you know.
 Now you actually know things and can work on getting back home.